rootwork/rootwork.org/hugo/content/blog/2007-10-11/index.md

 ### Previous Articles

 - [Using Social Networking to Stop Genocide](https://web.archive.org/web/20070612180331/http://www.idealware.org/articles/social_networking_genocide.php)
-  (Idealware), on the origins of GI-Net’s approach.
+  (Idealware), on the origins of GI-Net's approach.
 - [Bottom-up social networking interview](/blog/2006/12/theory-bottom-social-networking),
-  on why MySpace isn’t like banner ads (see the second half).
+  on why MySpace isn't like banner ads (see the second half).
 - [Leveraging Social Networks for Progressive Organizing](https://web.archive.org/web/20080724202531/http://www.americanprogressaction.org/events/2007/noi.html)
   (New Organizing Institute), a panel discussion I was on talking about the possibilities for nonprofits using social networks.
 Sadly the video is no